 No. The time zone offset must be set (if desired) at the time of the upload.
 If the time zone needs to be changed for an upload batch, it will need to be re-uploaded with the correct time zone offset applied.

-A custodian must be added to the case from the Browse page by navigating to the Analysis tab and selecting Custodians.
+Custodians must either be added to the case from the Browse page by navigating to the Analysis tab and selecting Custodians, or by adding the custodian "on-the-fly" at teh time of upload.
 See Custodians for instructions on adding new custodians to the case.
 Once custodians have been added to the case, their names will be available for selection from the dropdown menu.

 The Doc Source field can contain both text and numbers up to 256 characters.
 It is a filterable field, and generally indicates where the data came from.
 A typical use would be to name the Doc Source similar to how you would name a physical file folder that contains documents within.
 This is an optional field and will default to the upload date if information is not entered.